rriley99/BasicMLProjects/README.md

 # BasicMLProjects
-Just Compiling some introductory ML projects
+Just Compiling some introductory ML projects done in Python